 Here are some things you can do to set yourself on the path to your best style:

-1. Create a folder of yourself and collect all your current pictures.
-Also, if you have a video camera, film yourself, and keep this file as well.
-This will give you tons of self-awareness which is the first step towards lasting change.
+Collect all your current pictures into a file.
+Also film yourself, and keep this as well.
+This will give you the self-awareness you need to effect lasting change.

 What part of your personal style do you think you need to work on most?
 What next action do you plan on taking towards improvement?
 Share with us in the comments!